 - In this challenging macroeconomic environment, options-based strategies may provide investors with degrees of insulation.
-Protective puts used in option strategies can mitigate equity drawdowns by capping the loss of the asset(s) underlying the options, creating alpha compared to just owning the asset(s). - In a rising rate environment, options-based strategies like covered calls may provide income for investors through higher options premiums due to greater levels of implied volatility priced into the - For investors looking to diversify, hedge, or generate income, options strategies that use either covered calls and/or protective puts can be useful strategies in anticipation of rates staying elevated for longer.
+Protective puts used in option strategies can mitigate equity drawdowns by capping the loss of the asset(s) underlying the options, creating alpha compared to just owning the asset(s). - In a rising rate environment, options-based strategies like covered calls may be able to attract higher option premiums due to greater levels of implied volatility priced into the market. - For investors looking to diversify, hedge, or generate income, options strategies that use either covered calls and/or protective puts may be useful strategies in anticipation of rates staying elevated for longer.